 Formerly a 16th century monastery built with stones from a nearby castle, this is a magnificent property.
 The house has great architectural charm and has been beautifully restored and furnished by the English owners.
-Located six kms from Barcelos in a quiet woodland estate with vineyards and superb gardens, it is also another great wine-producing house.
+Located six kms from Barcelos in a quiet woodland estate with superb gardens.
 The spring water swimming pool situated behind a graceful 17th century stone fountain is an idyllic spot to relax.

 In Solares de Portugal The art of good living , Edições INAPA, 2007